aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-page-manipulation/set-page-background-color/_index.md

 ## Java Development Environment

 Make sure you have Java Development Kit (JDK) installed on your system.
-You can download and install JDK from the official Oracle website.
+You can download and install JDK from the Oracle website.

 ## Aspose.Note for Java

-Download and install Aspose.Note for Java from the official [download link](https://releases.aspose.com/note/java/).
+Download and install Aspose.Note for Java from the [download link](https://releases.aspose.com/note/java/).
 Follow the installation instructions provided in the documentation for seamless integration.

 ## Import Packages